OPI-LIL/opi-lil.github.io/_posts/2015-03-15-is-premi-part-1.md

 The research is devoted to the processing of multi-Terabyte web archive.
 The aim of this work is to create N-gram collection based on a large-scale corpus of all Polish sites on the Internet provided by The Common Crawl Foundation project.
 The data after morphological and syntactic processing is used to extract flat and syntactic n-grams compilations.
 Syntactic N-grams are designed to express syntactic structure more devotedly than linear N-grams.
 They have many successful applications in machine learning within natural language processing and are extensively studied.

-### A comparative study on Music Genere Classification algorithms ###
+### A comparative study on Music Genre Classification Algorithms ###

-Music genre classification is one of the fundamental task in the field of Music Information Retrieval (MIR).
-In this research the performance of various music genre classification algorithms including Convolutional Deep Belief networks and Alternating Least Squares (ALS) is being compared.
-The study is based on the "Million Song Dataset", a freely-available collection of audio features and metadata (300GB of data) and associated musiXmatch dataset containing lyrical information.
+Music Genre Classification is one of the fundamental tasks in the field of Music Information Retrieval (MIR).
+In this paper the performance of various music genre classification algorithms including Random Forests, Multi-Class Support Vector Machines and Deep Belief Networks is being compared.
+The study is based on the "Million Song Dataset" a~freely-available collection of audio features and metadata.
 The emphasis is put not only on classification accuracy but also on robustness and scalability of algorithms.

 ### Sentiment analysis of short Polish texts ###